-- 1. Principles and values - 2.
-Health, well-being, learning and development - 3.
-Professional Practice as a health and social care worker - 4.
-Safeguarding individuals - 5.
-Health and Safety in health and social care
+- 1. Principles and values

+- 2. Health and well-being,

+- 3. Professional practice as a health and social care worker

+- 4. Safeguarding individuals

+- 5. Health and safety in health and social care

 These five areas reflect the core principles that underpin the practice of all workers in the health and social care sector and reflects the underpinning knowledge that learners have gained through the Level 2 Health and Social Care: Core (Adults) qualification.
-The content has been developed to highlight the core values, principles and behaviours that any learner working in a Level 2 health and social care role should demonstrate at all times during their work.
+The content has been developed to highlight the core values, principles and behaviours that any learner working in a Level 3 health and social care role should demonstrate at all times during their work.
 As such, the unit content has been structured differently to other practice units within this qualification.